-The Company's plans include the continued commercialization of the PURE EP System and other applications of our core technology and raising capital through the sale of additional equity securities, debt or capital inflows from strategic partnerships.
+The Company's plans to mitigate these conditions include the continued commercialization of the PURE EP System and other applications of our core technology and raising capital through the sale of additional equity securities, debt or capital inflows from strategic partnerships.
 The Company's strategic shift from a focus on technology development to commercialization will allow the Company to significantly reduce operating expenses.